cherrytwist/cherrytwist/docs/technical-design.md

 # Templates
 A key design goal for Alkemio is the sharing of best practices, so the platform needs to be customizable.
 This is achieved with Templates.

-Templates support is high up the backlog for the platform, as it is important that key entities (e.g. Space, Challenge, Opportunity, Project etc) can be instantiated based on a particular template.
+Templates support is high up the backlog for the platform, as it is important that key entities (e.g. Space, Subspace, Subspace, Project etc) can be instantiated based on a particular template.

 Key areas where we expect that templates support will be useful include:
 * Lifecycles: what is the lifecycle (also sometimes referred to as process) that your entities should follow?
 What do each of the states mean?
-What actions should be triggered e.g. if a Challenge is approved?
+What actions should be triggered e.g. if a Subspace is approved?
-* Posts: what are the key posts for a Challenge / Opportunity that need to be captured within a given Challenge / Opportunity?
+* Posts: what are the key posts for a Subspace / Subspace that need to be captured within a given Subspace / Subspace?
 * Community: what type of community do you intend to create?
 What User groups make sense?
 * Whiteboards: what collaboration canvases should be available and what is the goal of each canvas?
 * (later) what are custom credentials / actions that can be carried out within a particular context?